Robert Burns Academy

 The Robert Burns Academy is a secondary school located in Cumnock, East Ayrshire, Scotland, which opened to pupils in October 2020 following the merger of Cumnock Academy and Auchinleck Academy.
 The current Head Teacher, Tracy Stewart, also serves as the Head of Barony Campus, which includes Robert Burns Academy, Lochnorris Primary School, Cherry Trees Early Childhood Centre, and Hillside School.

 Robert Burns Academy, as well as the overall Barony Campus, is the largest educational provision in Scotland.

 History

-The proposal for the creation of a new multi-million pound new "super school" in the Cumnock area was announced in November 2014.
+The proposal for the creation of a new £69 million new "super school" in the Cumnock area was announced in November 2014.
 The proposed closure of Auchinleck and Cumnock Academies, and the creation of a new school campus, involved consultation with the parents and carers of students at both schools.
 The opening of the new Barony Campus and Robert Burns Academy was delayed due to the COVID-19 outbreak resulting in construction work being halted at the site for a period.
 The school campus eventually opened to pupils in October 2020.

 In 2025, pupils from Robert Burns Academy participated in the inaugural Young Musician Competition finals.